palomacardoso/Fictional-Portfolio/README.md

-# Portfolio_Ficticio
+# Fictional Portfolio

-Site de Portfólio de uma empresa fictícia, criado para fins acadêmicos, nesse projeto foi usado JavaScript, HTML e CSS Criado em 2019 durante a Aula de Desenvolvimento Web 1 na faculdade
+Portfolio site of a fictitious company, created for academic purposes, JavaScript, HTML and CSS were used in this project Created in 2017 during Web Development Class 1 in college.

 ![Site_Portfolio_Ficticio](Site_Portfolio_Ficticio.PNG)